percona/pmm-doc/docs/quickstart.md

 5. For the instance that you would like to monitor, select *Start monitoring*.

-6. On the resulting screen you do not have to change any values, just enter the credentials for your database instance.
+6. On the resulting page you do not have to change any values, just enter the credentials for your database instance.

-7. Optional: Fill in information on the *Labels* or *Additional Options* section.
+7. Optional: Enter the information on the *Labels* or *Additional Options* section.

 8. Click *Add Service* at the bottom.